 Traditionally chewed by Mexicans to stimulate salivation and relieve thirst, the chicle was discovered in 1866 by North Americans: within 20 years, an industry was born to supply chewing gum, surgical tape or dental supply manufacturers.

 This made the good days of Carmelita.
-The chicle had to be extracted from the trees, then cooked until reaching the appropriate consistency, and put into molds.
+The chicle had to be extracted from the trees, then cooked until reaching the appropriate consistency, and put into moulds.
 Teenage boys headed out to the closest trees, coming back home at night while they were learning the craft.
 Adults spent up to three months in remote camps of about 50 men.
-A 2-to-3-day trek through the swampy low lands infested by malaria-prone mosquitoes lead them to these temporary settlements.
+A two-to-three-day trek through the swampy low lands infested by malaria-prone mosquitoes lead them to these temporary settlements.
 The chicleros had to be strong to endure these conditions: they were mostly Mexicans coming from the surrounding forests and immune to insect bites.
 The few city guys who tried got back to the city fast!

 Chicleros were paid by the pound of chicle harvested.
 The best ones headed out to the forest in the night, slightly past 3AM.
 With their very long and razor-sharp machetes, they climbed up the trees and made them bleed: a couple of very strong and precise blows to reach the white gold that would then slowly drip along the bark, all the way down into the bags tied up to their trunks.